The Immersed Skeletal Finite Element Method for Elliptic Interface Problems: The Numerical Experiments

 \end{example}

-We implement this example on triangular meshes (see Figure \ref{partition_2}).
-We use the $P_1$ to $P_2$ WG elements and the finite elements to solve the elliptic interface problems.
-The numerical results are shown in Tables \ref{table10} - \ref{table13}.
-From these tables, it become evident that the convergence orders of the velocity function are $O(h^k)$ and $O(h^{k+1})$ in the energy norm and $L^2$ norm, respectively.
-Hence, the results of the above numerical results show that it is effective to use the proposed numerical scheme to solve the elliptic interface problems on unfitted meshes.
+We implement this example on triangular meshes (see Figure \ref{partition_2_li1_IEI}) and use $P_1$ to $P_2$ { {skeletal finite} elements along with Lagrange elements to solve the second order elliptic interface problems.
+The numerical results are shown in Figures \ref{Figure1_IEI} - \ref{Figure2_IEI}.
+From these figures, it's evident that the convergence orders are $O(h^k)$ in the $H^1$ norm and $O(h^{k+1})$ in the $L^2$ norm, respectively.